Robert has driven several cars in his lifetime and has sped in each one of them.

 The engine revs, the speedometer races towards the right, and the pedal beneath your foot can be pushed down no further.
-You fly past other vehicles - realizing that you will make it to your destination in half the time your GPS tells you.
-It's a sweet, glorious feeling.
-That is, until the sirens and flashing lights appear behind you.
+You fly past other vehicles, hoping that you will make it to your destination in half the time your GPS tells you.
+It's a sweet, glorious feeling—that is, until the sirens and flashing lights appear behind you.

 It's not a parade in your honor.
 It's not Christmas time or the Fourth of July.
 It's not even the ice cream man coming after you because you forgot to pay.

 It's the police.
 And it means bad news.

 Getting a speeding ticket is never a fun situation.
 It's also a situation that can often be avoided.
 Here are some tips to help you skip out on your next traffic fine.

 The goal of this article is to help you evade a ticket (not the police—that would be illegal).
 It doesn't matter at what point you are in the ticket-getting phase, this article can assist you in potentially saving thousands of dollars!
 So read on, your retirement and children's college fund depends on it.

 - You have received far too many speeding tickets in your lifetime (Finally!
 A break!).

 - You have NEVER received a speeding ticket (Hopefully this means that you are incredibly young or very lucky—not that you get passed by semis), and don't ever want to get one.